 You may wonder when is it that you are legally bound to go ahead and buy the property.
 The answer is that when you as purchasers and the vendors have signed the Contract AND a date has then been inserted into the Contract (usually on the front page) AND you have paid the initial deposit, then the Contract is binding on both parties.
 Up until the time that all of those three things have happened you are able to withdraw from the Contract and get your deposit back.
 If you withdraw from the Contract during the cooling off period you will lose the 0.25% of the price.

 We are happy to sit down with our clients before they go looking for a property and to discuss the above and any other things the client is worried about so that when you go and look at properties you are armed with the necessary information.

-If you want to make an appointment to speak with us, ask to see either Bruce Coode or Megan Johnson, both of whom have extensive experience in these types of transactions and they will be able to answer your questions.
+If you want to make an appointment to speak with us, ask to see Megan Johnson, she has extensive experience in these types of transactions and will be able to answer your questions.